tripolious/searcher-cookbook/onchain-calculation/README.md

 ```shell
 solc src/OnChainCalc.sol --bin-runtime --optimize
 ```
+Of course, you could also deploy the contract, so you can use eth_call on that contract on chain.

 ## What Next
 - You can try to add a three-way swap where you trade a -> b -> c -> a
 - Add some more tests to the actual contract
 - Implement logic to replace the fixed amounts we check with a better calculation algo
 - Get inspired with what you can do